 Assigning weight to the points is primarily used for rigging strokes in cut-out animation, where the vertex groups are used to define the relative bone influences on the strokes.
 See Using Vertex Group for more information.

-Weight Paint Mode is selected from the mode menu of the 3D View header.
-Once Weight Paint Mode is activated, the Tool Shelf of the 3D View will change to Weight Paint Mode specific panels.
+Weight Paint Mode is selected from the Mode menu in the 3D View header.
+Once Weight Paint Mode is activated, the Toolbar of the 3D View will change to Weight Paint Mode specific panels.
 A red circle will appear and follow the location of the cursor in the 3D View.